- Home

 Capital: Port Moresby

-Languages: Tok Pisin (official), English (official), Hiri Motu
+Official Languages: Tok Pisin, English and Hiri Motu

-Form of Government: Parliamentary democracy under a constitutional monarchy; a Commonwealth realm
+Form of Government: Parliamentary democracy under a constitutional monarchy

 Sao Tome e Principe